alexccoin/sourceless-blockchain/SOURCELESS_README.md

 ## 📖 Overview

-**Sourceless Blockchain v0.13** is a revolutionary Electron desktop application implementing the **official Sourceless Hybrid Blockchain** with zk-SNARK compression, 100,000 TPS capacity, and ARES AI programming language.
+**Sourceless Blockchain v0.13** is a revolutionary Electron desktop application implementing the **official Sourceless Hybrid Blockchain** with zk-SNARK compression, 100,000 TPS capacity, and ARES Lang programming language.
 This brings the complete Sourceless ecosystem to your desktop.

 **Official Sources:**
 - 🌐 https://sourceless.net